husonlab/jloda3/README.md

 - jloda-fx contains JavaFX-specific classes
 - jloda-connect contains code to open a SQLite database file.
 This is currently isolated because it causes problems when transpiling to iOS

-You will need to install the libraries provided here before building SplitsTree6 or MEGAN7.
+You will need to install the libraries provided here before building one of the above mentioned projects.